Resources and Downloads for Financial Literacy

 Edutopia's flagship series highlights practices and case studies from K–12 schools and districts that are improving the way students learn.
 Below, find downloads used by practitioners at featured schools, and dive into real-world examples of teaching and learning financial literacy.

-Remembering -- Review a lesson suggested for 4th grade that asks students to define and give examples of goods as objects that satisfy people's wants and services.
+- Remembering: Review a lesson suggested for fourth grade that asks students to define and give examples of goods as objects that satisfy people's wants and services.

-Understanding -- Review a lesson suggested for 5th grade that asks students to explain that economic wants are desires that can be satisfied by consuming a good or service or leisure activity and why not all wants can be satisfied.
+- Understanding: Review a lesson suggested for fifth grade that asks students to explain that economic wants are desires that can be satisfied by consuming a good or service or leisure activity and why not all wants can be satisfied.

-Applying -- Review a lesson suggested for 6th grade that asks students to diagram the relationship among a final good or service, the way it’s produced, and who consumes and produces it.
+- Applying: Review a lesson suggested for sixth grade that asks students to diagram the relationship among a final good or service, the way it’s produced, and who consumes and produces it.

-Analyzing -- Review a lesson suggested for 7th grade that asks students to compare different ways resources are used to buy and consume goods and services.
+- Analyzing: Review a lesson suggested for seventh grade that asks students to compare different ways resources are used to buy and consume goods and services.

-Creating -- Review a lesson suggested for 8th grade that asks students to explain scarcity and how not all wants for goods and services can be satisfied.
+- Creating: Review a lesson suggested for eighth grade that asks students to explain scarcity and how not all wants for goods and services can be satisfied.